jimsalterjrs/ioztat/README.md

   dataset               ZFS dataset

 optional arguments:
-  -h, --help            show this help message and exit -s {name,rps,wps,rMBps,wMBps}
-                        Field to sort by
-  -i INTERVAL           Interval between reports (in seconds) -c COUNT              Number of reports generated
-  -y                    Skip the initial "summary" report -b                    Use binary (power-of-two) prefixes -o                    Overwrite old reports in terminal -n                    Do not recurse into child datasets -z                    Suppress datasets with zero activity -V, --version         show program's version number and exit -P                    Display dataset names on a single line -p                    Display dataset names as an abbreviated tree
+  -b                    use binary (power-of-two) prefixes -c COUNT              number of reports generated -h, --help            show this help message and exit -i INTERVAL           interval between reports (in seconds) -n                    do not recurse into child datasets -o                    overwrite old reports in terminal -P                    display dataset names on a single line -p                    display dataset names as an abbreviated tree -s {name,rps,wps,rMBps,wMBps}
+                        field to sort by
+  -y                    skip the initial "summary" report -V, --version         show program's version number and exit -z                    suppress datasets with zero activity
   ````

 The only required argument is the name of at least one dataset to monitor.
 Without any other arguments, `ioztat` first prints a summary record showing activity per dataset since the most recent system boot, then prints a new record showing the most recent activity once per second.
 The `-i` argument can be used to change the report interval, and the `-c` argument can be used to limit `ioztat` to a certain number of intervals before exiting.